Bringing data minimization to digital wallets at scale with general-purpose zero-knowledge proofs: Discussion

-Lastly, predicates can easily be extended to involving \mbox{(meta-)} attributes from multiple credentials.
-One approach that would minimize the \emph{verification} effort would be creating a circuit that takes multiple credentials, the corresponding revocation lemmas, and the verifier's challenge as input and to output a single proof that checks the validity of all input credentials and that outputs the result of the predicate.
+Selective disclosure and predicates can easily be extended to involving meta-attributes and attributes from multiple credentials.
+One approach to minimizing the \emph{verification} effort would be implementing a circuit that takes multiple credentials, the corresponding revocation lemmas, and the verifier's challenge as input and that outputs a single \ac{snark} that attests the validity of all input credentials and the result of the inter-credential predicate.
 In this case, the verifier would only need to verify a single proof.
-Yet, this approach seems to be less modular than presenting each credential individually, revealing salted hashes of the attributes that are needed for computing the predicate.
-In a second step, the holder could then prove the correct computation of the predicate based on pre-image proofs for the salted hashes that were previously revealed.
-Note that this approach is similar to the one taken by LegoSNARK~\citep{campanelli2019legosnark}, with the exception that the initial \ac{vp} that outputs blinded commitments to attributes is not based on general-purpose \acp{zkp} but \ac{cl} or \ac{bbs+} anonymous credentials and a commitment, and only the pre-image and computation of predicate proof as a second step is \ac{snark}-based to have the opportunity to compute arbitrary predicates across different credentials.
+Yet, this approach seems to be less modular than presenting each credential individually and revealing salted hashes of the attributes that are needed for computing the predicate.
+In a second step, the holder can then prove the correct computation of the predicate based on pre-image proofs for the salted hashes that were previously revealed.
+Note that this approach is similar to the one taken by LegoSNARK~\citep{campanelli2019legosnark}, with the exception that in LegoSNARK, the initial \ac{vp} that outputs blinded commitments to attributes is not based on general-purpose \acp{zkp} but on \ac{cl} or \ac{bbs}+ anonymous credentials and blinded commitments to attributes.
+Only the second step that creates pre-image proofs for the commitments to use identity attributes in predicates is \ac{snark}-based to have the opportunity to compute arbitrary predicates across different credentials.
+An even higher degree of modularity at the cost of a larger number of proofs to be verified could be achieved by decomposing the verification of a credential (e.g., into individual circuits for integrity verification, holder binding, etc.) which are then linked via a salted hash in the same way we link credential chains.